aragalie/dotfiles/README.md

   - Run Setapp installer manually after the `brew` script is run.
   - Login to App Store before running (If not `mas` will skip installation and open the App Store for you)
   - Preferences -> Change input source switch to CMD+Space, and Spotlight search to Option+Space
-  - Run `mackup restore` once after Syncthing is installed, logged-in, and `~/Sync/Mackup` is synced.
   - Disable Timing keyboard shortcuts

 ## Features